AikidoSec/firewall-dotnet/README.md

 Zen, your in-app firewall for peace of mind– at runtime.

-Zen is an embedded Web Application Firewall that autonomously protects your .NET apps against common and critical attacks.
+Zen is an embedded Web Application Firewall that autonomously protects your apps against attacks and provides advanced access controls features.

-Zen protects your .NET apps by preventing user input containing dangerous strings, which allow SQL injections.
-It runs on the same server as your .NET app for easy installation and zero maintenance.
+Zen protects your .NET apps by blocking malicious user input that could lead to security vulnerabilities.
+It guards against SQL injections, command injections, path traversal attacks, and more.
+Running directly on your .NET app's server, it offers seamless installation and low maintenance.

 Zen for .NET currently supports onwards of .NET 4.6.
 The latest tested version is .NET 8.0.